Imangnp/Pane-Olio-restaurant/README.md

 # Technologies

   ## Languages
-  - Django (Python-based web framework)
+  - Django (Python-based web framework for building web applications)
   - HTML (markup language for creating web pages)
   - CSS (style sheet language for describing the presentation of HTML documents)
-  - JavaScript (scripting language for creating interactive web pages)
   - Markdown (markup language used to write README and TESTING documen)
+  - Structured Query Language (used to retrieve data from a database)

   ## Packages and Libraries
-    - Django extensions
+  - Django extensions (collection of custom extensions for the Django framework)
-    - Allauth (or authentication and social login)
+  - Allauth (authentication and social login Django app)
-    - Crispy Forms
+  - Crispy Forms (helper Django app to create beautiful forms)
   - Cloudinary ( Will use it in the future for future scopes)

 # Agile Development projects
+As a developer who has worked with Agile methodology, I found it to be an effective approach for designing and developing a website for an Italian restaurant as a school project.
+Agile's emphasis on frequent iterations, testing, and adaptability allowed me to create a website that met the needs of the fictional restaurant and its customers.

+Throughout the development process, I leveraged Agile's flexibility, allowing me to quickly make changes in requirements or priorities without significantly disrupting the project.

+By following the Agile methodology, I was able to create a final product that was of high quality and suited the needs of the fictional restaurant.
+Overall, I found Agile to be a valuable approach to web development, even when working on solo projects.

   ## GitHub Projects
   For this project, GitHub Projects was utilized as an Agile tool.
 The Agile methodology allows for flexibility in project development, making it easier for developers to adapt to changes in requirements or priorities.